GlobalBatchMgr Class

 Default Value: ""

-This field contains the SHA-1 hash of the certificate.
+The SHA-1 hash of the certificate.
 It is primarily used for X.509 certificates.
 If the hash does not already exist, it is automatically computed.

 ThumbprintSHA256